aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

                                               when executing from an IDE so you can avoid having the output window immediately disappear after executing the Lambda code.
 The default value is true.
 </pre>

+**Note**: The `--host` argument do not to bind to specific hostname as it's value is largely ignored by [web hosting](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel/endpoints?view=aspnetcore-6.0#url-prefixes-1).
+This is mostly used to expose web interface through docker by binding to all public IP addresses.

 For command line arguments not set the defaults and config file will be used to determine the .NET Lambda code to run.
 For example if you just use the <b>--no-ui</b> argument then the
 <b>aws-lambda-tools-defaults.json</b> will be searched for and used if found.
 The tool will then use the function handler, profile and region specified in the configuration file to run